vpolda/RTL-Edge_detection/README.md

 This folder contains all source files and the project file.
 Including constraints, test benches, and imported designs.

+### Vitis
+Contains the Vitis project which consists of a Platform and Application component.
+Platform is based on the PL XSA file running baremetal.
+The Application DDR_video_buffer includes the main file for writing and reading video frames into the DDR through a circular buffer.

 ### Docs
 [DECAPED] Contains LibreOffice documents pertaining to the design.
 Includes a Hardware Description Document detailing the design.
 And  block diagram presentation file for block diagram generation.